dkmeteor/PathEffectTextView/README.md

     compile('com.dk.view.patheffect:Library:0.1.1@aar')

 If you are still using `Eclipse`, you can just copy source code or jar file to you project.

-Step 2: add view yo your layout:
+Step 2: add view to your layout:

     <com.dk.view.patheffect.PathTextView
         android:id="@+id/path"